ehmatthes/heroku-buildpack-python/README.md

   - Configure *settings.py* to use Heroku's Postgres database.
 - Configure static files:
   - Add `whitenoise` to *requirements.txt* or *Pipfile* if it's not already listed.
-  - Configure settings for static files.
   - Add `whitenoise` to middleware.
   - Create a directory for static files.

-All of the Heroku-specific deployment configuration is done in an `autoconfigure` script, which you can see [here](https://github.com/ehmatthes/heroku-buildpack-python/blob/master/bin/steps/autoconfigure).
+All of the Heroku-specific deployment configuration is done in an `autoconfigure` script, which you can see [here](https://github.com/ehmatthes/heroku-buildpack-python/blob/main/bin/steps/autoconfigure).
 Please forgive my rusty Bash code. :/

 # Documentation
 - [Merging upstream changes](https://github.com/ehmatthes/heroku-buildpack-python/blob/main/my_docs/merging_upstream.md)